fkirc/attranslate/README.md

 You'll get an API key soon after that which you can pass to json-autotranslate using the `-c` or `--config` flag.

-As of today[^1], the first 2M characters of translation per month are free.
+As of now, the first 2M characters of translation per month are free.
 After that you'll have to pay \$10 per 1M characters that you translate.

-[^1]: 15th of April 2020

 ### Manual